Skip to main content

 APHA will also take random NCP official samples each calendar year from a single flock on 10% of holdings with more than 5,000 broilers or more than 500 fattening turkeys or in cases where there is no evidence of the required level of NCP testing or NCP rules have not been followed in a specific flock or flocks.

 Important Note: APHA advises poultry producers to avoid taking samples during or shortly after giving the birds antimicrobials (antibiotics) that affect Salmonella.
 APHA could declare the flock as of unknown Salmonella status if the laboratory tests find antimicrobials in samples taken by inspectors.
-If the OV has concerns that the birds from a flock sent to slaughter may have received antimicrobials when the NCP sample was taken, he/she should contact the poultry portfolio for advice poultry.portfolio@food.gov.uk.
+If the OV has concerns that the birds from a flock sent to slaughter may have received antimicrobials when the NCP sample was taken, they should contact the poultry portfolio for advice poultry.portfolio@food.gov.uk.

 Note: If the date of on-farm sampling is more than the number of weeks permitted in the tables below, the birds can still be slaughtered.
 This should be according to the specific measures set in point 2.1.12 ‘OV action where the Salmonella result has not been recorded on the FCI or sampling is outside the sampling window’.